Fractured Spine Recovery in Elderly UK: Causes, Prevention and Treatments

 Treatment depends on the type of fracture.

 - Stress fractures are a very specific type of fracture usually found in the lower back.
-They usually produce back pain in sporty teenagers, classically dancers, cricket bowlers, gymnasts, etc Treatment usually requires several months of rest to give the fractured bone a chance to heal.
+They usually produce back pain in sporty teenagers, classically dancers, cricket bowlers, gymnasts, etc. Treatment usually requires several months of rest to give the fractured bone a chance to heal.
+Patients should avoid lifting heavy objects during the recovery period.

 - Pathological fractures are usually caused by cancer (myeloma, breast, lung, prostate, kidney cancer, etc.) spreading into the spine and weakening the bone.
 Treatment usually involves drugs and/or radiotherapy to kill the cancer.
 Surgery may also be necessary if the spine fracture is unstable.